 3. Seek Reviews

 Encourage your customers to leave Google reviews about your business or service.
 Positive Google reviews can dramatically increase your chances of inclusion in the local search “3 Pack” and may result in a page one listing.
+If you have Reviews from employees, that are of a political, or that are blackmail type reviews check out a great article on How to delete a Google Review.

 4. Use Google Adwords’ Location Extensions